Chime right in! (no registration req'd)-----

 Consultant - The Bronx, New York

-It's one of those successes which you're not sure you should be proud of :-)
+It was one of those successes which you're not sure you should be proud of or ashamed of :-)